NishantBansal2003/LND-Fuzz/docs/USAGE.md

 - **FUZZ_PKG** (_Required_)
   The specific Go package within the repository that will be fuzzed.

+- **FUZZ_RESULTS_PATH**
+  Path to store fuzzing results, relative to the current working directory
+  _Default_: Current working directory

 ## How It Works

 1. **Configuration:**
-   Set the required environment variables in `.env` file to configure the fuzzing process.
+   Set the required environment variables in `.env` file or directly in the process environment to configure the fuzzing process.

 2. **Fuzz Target Detection:**
    The tool automatically detects all available fuzz targets in the provided project repository.